Services

 Generally, four states of the Angular Promise are available for your Angular application development.

-Remember that Angular Promise is not active as Observable.
+Remember that Angular Promise is not as active as an Observable.
 It means AngularJS developers are not allowed to cancel any specific event once it starts.
 So, passing the callback to the Promise constructor (controller or directive) will provide you with two options: either resolve or reject the function, depending on your needs.

-Such values are actively responsible for handling 0, 1, or multiple events, and that too by using the same API for every event.
-The excellent part of Angular Observables is the number of operators actively simplifying coding, including retry(), replay(), map, forEach, reduce and others.
+The excellent part of Angular Observables is the number of operators actively simplifying coding, including retry(), replay(), map, forEach, reduce, and others.

 With the help of Observables, the first thing that you need to perform is to have a subscription to start emitting values.
 If you do not perform this step, it’s just a blueprint of code responsible for handling future emits.

-Now, it’s high time to see the technical differences between Angular Promise vs Observable.
-I have gathered the list of examples to clarify doubts about the difference between Angular Promise and Observables.
+I have gathered a list of examples to clarify doubts about the difference between Promise and Observable in Angular applications.

 Let’s see an example of handling values in terms of Angular Promise vs Observable.